-PCI Biotech's lead programme, fimaCHEM, could become a commercially successful therapeutic option, for inoperable extrahepatic bile duct cancer, provided certain prerequisites are met: (a) scientific engagement of the thought leaders in key institutions ahead of commercial launch, (b) well-designed clinical plan, (c) robust market access and reimbursement programme, (d) optimised referral pathway; and (e) streamlined distribution via centralised logistics service to customers.
-PCI Biotech is committed to leverage these insights to develop strategies that offer the best chance of commercial success for fimaCHEM.
+PCI Biotech's lead programme, fima CHEM, could become a commercially successful therapeutic option, for inoperable extrahepatic bile duct cancer, provided certain prerequisites are met: (a) scientific engagement of the thought leaders in key institutions ahead of commercial launch, (b) well-designed clinical plan, (c) robust market access and reimbursement programme, (d) optimised referral pathway; and (e) streamlined distribution via centralised logistics service to customers.
+PCI Biotech is committed to leverage these insights to develop strategies that offer the best chance of commercial success for fima CHEM.

-PCI Biotech has also performed a market opportunity assessment for the fima VACC technology platform, guiding management to understand the opportunity space based on the key attributes fima VACC may offer for peptide and protein based vaccines.
+PCI Biotech performed in 2018 a market opportunity assessment for the fima VACC technology platform, guiding management to understand the opportunity space based on the key attributes fima VACC may offer for peptide and protein based vaccines.